 Note also that there are a number of jobs for students on campus that will provide them with experience in an office or professional setting.
 For example, the English department may be hiring a new front-desk student assistant, or the College of Engineering may need a communications student assistant.
 While these positions may not qualify for internship credit, they are typically well paid and accommodate students' course schedules.
 To see what positions are availbale, visit the general job board available through the university's Office of Student Financial Aid.

-English majors seeking internships in the Columbus area and beyond should first use their Ohio State name.### and password to log onto the College of Arts and Sciences Career Services jobs and internships database, called FutureLink, and see what opportunities are posted there.
+English majors seeking internships in the Columbus area and beyond should first use their Ohio State name.### and password to log onto the College of Arts and Sciences Career Success jobs and internships database, called Handshake, and see what opportunities are posted there.
 In addition, students should look for postings on the following kinds of sites:

 We also encourage you to reach out directly to organizations and companies that are of interest to you.
 All you need in order to contact an organization is an email address for someone who works there (use those Internet search skills!).
 Then, you'll want to send that person or office a short email inquiring about internship opportunities for the upcoming semester or summer.
 Note that you should attach an updated resume to this email so that the organization has some information about your background and qualifications.